OttoHung/docker.tutorials/docs/build_context_flag.md

 at [Clone the git repository via HTTPS](#clone-the-git-repository-via-https)

-## Load build context from a tarball via HTTP URL
+# How to load build context from a tarball via HTTP URL?

 Build context flag also supports downloading tarball(`*.tar` or `*.tar.gz`) via an HTTP URL as: